arduino/forum-assets/user-guide/user-guide.md

 TYPING IN ALL UPPER CASE is considered to be SHOUTING.
 It won't get you an answer any quicker, it will just annoy people.

 **Research**
 Please do some research before posting.
-Most beginner problems have already been dealt with on the Forum so please use the [forum search tool](https://forum.arduino.cc/search) and the [Arduino help centre](https://support.arduino.cc/hc/en-us) to try and find an answer to your question.
-You can also use your favourite search engine to find answers too.
+Most beginner problems have already been dealt with on the Forum so please use the [forum search tool](https://forum.arduino.cc/search) and the [Arduino help center](https://support.arduino.cc/hc/en-us) to try and find an answer to your question.
+You can also use your favorite search engine to find answers too.

 **Be specific:**
 Please ask a specific question about the problem you are having so we can provide a clear, specific answer.